 - Host Name.
 The DNS name or IP address of the host. - Username.
-Usually root.

-- Password.
+Usually root. - Password.
 This is the password for the user named above (from your XenServer or KVM install). - Host Tags.
 (Optional) Any labels that you use to categorize hosts for ease of maintenance.
-For example, you can set to the cloud's HA tag (set in the ha.tag global configuration parameter) if you want this host to be used only for VMs with the "high availability" feature enabled.
-For more information, see HA-Enabled Virtual Machines as well as HA for Hosts, both in the Administration Guide. - 10.
-In a new cluster, CloudPlatform adds the first primary storage server for you.
+For example, you can set to the cloud's HA tag (set in the ha.tag global configuration parameter)

+10. In a new cluster, CloudPlatform adds the first primary storage server for you.
 You can always add more servers later.
 For an overview of what primary storage is, see Section 3.6, "About Primary Storage".